These rifles in .450 Bushmaster will increase your range this season.

 If you are like me and grew up in the Midwest, you probably love the hunting here, but hate the outdated regulations when it comes to legal firearms for deer.
 I grew up in Zone 3, aka: "the shotgun zone" here in Michigan and have always traditionally hunted with a Remington 870 shotgun.

 One of the frustrating things about living in a shotgun state is the limitations in range offered by many slug guns.
 Fortunately, things have become easier in recent years as many states have begun allowing "straight wall cartridge" rifle cartridges like handgun chamberings like .44 Magnum, or newer rounds like the .350 Legend to be used in deer season.
-Of those rounds, none is more popular in Michigan, Iowa, Indiana or Ohio than .450 Bushmaster.
+However, it can be argued that no round is more popular in Michigan, Iowa, Indiana or Ohio than .450 Bushmaster.
 It is a heavy, fast, and hard-hitting round that knocks deer down quickly and is an ideal choice for ammo reloading enthusiasts too.

 The resulting .450 Bushmaster was originally called ".45 Professional.
 It is basically a .45 caliber bullet capable of speeds of up to 2,100 fps, even with heavy 250-grain Hornady bullets.
 On most big game animals, this round is lethal.
 For the average whitetail deer, it drops most of them with just one shot.
 If accuracy to 200 yards and less time blood trailing sounds intriguing, check out our list of the top .450 Bushmaster rifles on the market today.